Smiley-Boy00/mtou/README.md

 **Important**: As of the latest release, manual installation/linking is required for Unreal Engine integration (unrealLoader.py).

+## ✨ Features

+*   Direct export from Maya to Unreal Engine
+*   Import settings generation based on Maya's export configuration
+*   Custom folder path support within UE project's Content folder
+*   **New:** Handles animation data for export and import, including animation clips.
+*   **New:** Supports joint chains and hierarchy preservation.
+*   **New:** Allows selection of existing skeletons within the scene for animation export.

+### ⚠️ Experimental | WIP
+*   **New Experimental Module:** Exporter now includes 'Bind Unused Joints', a new module function that finds and binds any unused joints within the selected joint chain to an existing skin cluster.
+This aims to ensure all joints in a hierarchy are included in the skinning data, even if they initially have no weights (e.g. **End_Joints**).
+*   **Experimental Module:** 'unrealLoader.py' contains fix_name_import_handling() which tries to handle naming conventions annoyance; Unreal (Interchange Manager) imports skeleletal assets and dependencies with source file name even if directly specifies.
+The module is functioning but inactive from the current import process.
+*   **Experimental Module:**  'unrealLoader.py' contains create_imported_asset_data() which stores string data from every imported asset to UE Project.
+The module is functioning but inactive due to no practical use for the current import process.

 ## :bulb: Tool Source Code and Details
 ### Current Release: v0.3.0
 ### Maya Tools Source Code: